jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 evidenced by these key criteria, but also by the fact that the Predictive Horizontal Pod Autoscaler has seen popularity in user interest and adoption.
-The PHPA's efficacy is demonstrated by experimental results, which demonstrably reveal how the PHPA can provide a better scaling solution than the K8s native HPA under specific conditions and with appropriate usage.
+The PHPA's efficacy is demonstrated by experimental results, which demonstrably reveal how the PHPA can be applied in the same manner as the HPA and achieve better results when appropriately configured and applied.

 The CPAF will continue to be developed, with future releases planned with features such as HTTP method support, supporting scaling to and from zero,